mr-mashanlo/lmb/readme.md

 # Minimalist WordPress Theme

-Custom WordPress theme focused on simplicity, clean design, and ease of use.
-It is built for those who value minimalism and want to create a modern website without unnecessary clutter.
+Minimal WordPress theme written in PHP for lightweight blogs, using light colors and removing all unnecessary elements, leaving only content and essential controls for reading and navigation.

 ## Features include: